 A conviction for any juvenile sex crime comes with hefty consequences that go beyond the fine and any time served.
 In fact, simply being charged with a sex crime can be stigmatizing and can affect your child’s future ability to get a job, rent an apartment, and more.
 In Texas, a sexting charge is generally brought as a Class C misdemeanor that can be accompanied by a fine of up to $500.
 If the sender’s intention, however, was to embarrass, harass, abuse – or otherwise cyberbully – the charge can be enhanced to a Class B misdemeanor, which can involve jail time and a fine of up to $2,000.
 A charge of child Porn is a felony, and the attendant jail time and fines are much more significant.

 Few things are more disturbing than having your child charged with a sex crime, but taking immediate action is in your child’s best interests.
-Attorney J. Michael Price II in Dallas is here to help, and he has the dedication, experience, and compassion to aggressively advocate for the most positive resolution of your child’s case.
+Attorney J. Michael Price II in Plano is here to help, and he has the dedication, experience, and compassion to aggressively advocate for the most positive resolution of your child’s case.
 Mr. Price defends the accused exclusively, so please contact or call us at 214-765-8000 today.